Crafting with Salt Dough

 The kinds of tools I use for working with the dough are a pizza-cutter (sometimes using a knife will pull and drag the dough instead of making a clean cut), toothpicks, skewers, rolling pin, and I’ve also used the face molds that I used to use for making goddess figurines.
 I’ve made molds with strong salt dough too; from a Greenman plaque and various thrift store figurines, to get a better variety of face molds.
 Rubber stamps have also been useful.

-As far as I can tell, you can make anything with “strong salt dough” that you could make with the regular kind.
+As far as I can tell, you can make nearly anything with “strong salt dough” that you could make with the regular kind.
 I’ve gotten a couple of craft books at the library that had pretty good ideas in them.
 I’ve been searching thrift stores and used book stores for more.
 All the best ones seem to be from the 1970’s.
 I found one that can be read online (PDF); “Morton’s Dough It Yourself Handbook”.
 That one has some awesomely funky projects in it, a good idea book.

 So coming up, I’ll be sharing pictures and processes for various things I’ve made lately from salt dough; goddess figurines, wall plaques for my shrine, ritual beads… Stay tuned, I’ve spaced them out to post at various times throughout the year.